Wingie/wingie.github.com/_posts/2013-11-11-requirements-for-opencv-workshop-at-droidcon2013.md

 So the good news is that i've just been confirmed as a speaker for Droidcon 2013.

-If you are coming here from a google search investigating a particularly suspicious looking entry in the droidcon2013 speakers page, i've made this little note just for you! so that you would be prepared in case you want to skip the boring workshop at 9am on a tuesday morning and come a little later for some of the other ones. (you should not miss the sessions though, try and get into them.. the organizers are like prepared for every eventuality. they even manage comic relief somehow..).
+If you are coming here from a google search investigating a particularly suspicious looking entry in the droidcon2013 speakers page, i've made this little note just for you!

 So if you are guys who've been attending some of the past workshops that were done by the same team in bangalore.
 I think you know the guys who work really hard on making these events a reality.
 [I've spoken at one of them before.](https://github.com/Wingie/AndroidOpenCV_Presentation).
 It should give you an idea of what to to expect.